Drought Assistance Packages

 I have already incurred costs this year, can I still make a claim?

-You can make a claim on incurred costs from 1 January 2018 providing you can produce a tax invoice for applicable transport.
+Until 30 June 2019, you can make a claim on invoices dated from 1 January 2018 to June 30 2019, by providing tax invoices for applicable transport.

 Can I claim on an invoice dated before 6 August 2018 that does not itemise the transport costs?